 Emergency Response Recommendations

-should any instructors require an absence letter in order to manage the absence.
-In order to best facilitate planning and communication between students and faculty, we request that students make requests for absence letters as early as possible in the semester in which the request applies.
+form should any instructors require an absence letter in order to manage the absence.
+In order to best facilitate planning and communication between students and faculty, students should make requests for absence letters as early as possible in the semester in which the request applies.

 Sexual Misconduct Reporting Obligation